 UK/EU Resident?
 Order Here

-Unfortunately, the chip shortage has affected our ability to produce these as fast as we would like.
-So orders will be shipped in the order received as soon as we can build them as components arrive.
+Unfortunately, the supply chain issues caused by covid has affected our ability to produce these as fast as we would like.
+Orders will be shipped in the order received as soon as we can build them as components arrive.
 If you order today, estimated time until your order ships is 5-10 business days.

-DIY Hardware Kit Version: The hardware kit will be shipped fully assembled with simple clock software installed.
+DIY Hardware Kit Version: The hardware kit is identical to SugarPixel except for the preinstalled software.
 The kit ships with a US 2 prong USB A 2.1 Amp wall plug.
 If you use your own wall plug, it must be 2.1A or greater USB A to USB C and cannot be PD (Power Delivery).
 The kit is modifiable and firmware-flashable if you wish to install your own, SugarPixel, or other software onto it.
-See here or the User Guide.
-Installing new software requires you use a micro sd card with your computer or plug in a serial cable to for programming.
-More details are in the user guide..
+See here for the instructions to install SugarPixel software.
+Installing the initial software requires you use a micro sd card with your computer or plug in a serial cable to for programming.

 SugarPixel is a secondary glucose display and alert system for following your continuous glucose monitor.
 It is the world’s first dedicated CGM hardware monitor with random tone generation audio alerts, vibration alerts for the hearing impaired, customizable display options, and native multi-user following.